 - Changes in the level of claims inflation Many of the methods used to estimate technical provisions implicitly assume future inflation follows historical inflation.
 In this case, and in methods where there is an explicit inflation assumption, there is a risk that actual inflation deviates from the assumed level.
 The actual level of claims inflation will depend on factors such as changes in the court award environment and increases in fraudulent or exaggerated claims activity, amongst other factors.
 The level of future claims inflation is likely the most significant uncertainty affecting the calculation of technical provisions.
 The current level of general inflation in Ireland (and globally) is at elevated levels, primarily due to supply chain issues and energy prices.
-The extent to which this has spilled into inflation in the cost of liability insurance in Ireland has been limited to date.
-If this inflation persists, there will likely be widespread inflation in wages and costs across all sectors of the economy (and ultimately court awards & legal costs).
+This inflation has started to drive an increase to the cost of liability insurance in Ireland.
+A specific provision has been put in place at year end to allow for inflation in excess of historical levels.
+In deriving this provision, ECB forecasts over the next three years were considered and inflation assumptions were then applied to the runoff of reserves separately for liability and property lines of business.
 Whilst the belief within the ECB remains that inflation will return to more normal levels in the years ahead, the headline inflation figure has consistently surprised on the upside in recent years.
-Ongoing geopolitical tensions make projections around interest rates and inflation increasingly uncertain. - Potential future changes in the discount rate A public consultation on the setting of the discount rate was launched in 2020, with no update on this during 2021.
+Ongoing geo-political tensions make projections around interest rates and inflation increasingly uncertain. - Potential future changes in the discount rate A public consultation on the setting of the discount rate was launched in 2020, with no update on this as at the end of 2022.
 Any potential reduction in the discount rate would drive a significant increase in the cost of large claims.
+However, with interest rates rising during 2022, the scale of this potential reduction in the discount rate may now be less.
 The impact to IPB is primarily on a gross basis with most of the increased costs expected to be passed to reinsurers.
 A specific provision for a potential change in the discount rate remains in place at year-end.